United States Marine Corps: Women

 Women have served in the United States Marine Corps since 1918.
 The first woman to have enlisted was Opha May Johnson (1878–1955).
 In January 2017, three women joined an infantry battalion at Camp Lejeune.
-Women had not served as infantry marines prior to this.
+Women had not served as infantry Marines prior to this.
 In 2017, the Marines released a recruitment advertisement that focused on women for the first time.
 As of October 2019, female Marines make up 7.8% of the personnel.

 In December 2020, the Marine Corps began a trial program to have females integrated into the training companies at their recruit depot in San Diego as Congress has mandated an end to the male-only program there.
 For the 60 female recruits, scheduled to begin training in San Diego in February 2021, the Corps will transfer female drill instructors from their recruit depot in Parris Island, which already has a coed program.
-Fifty-three of these recruits successfully graduated from boot camp in April 2021 and became marines.
+Fifty-three of these recruits successfully graduated from boot camp in April 2021 and became Marines.

-Minorities
+Racial integration

-In 1776 and 1777, a dozen African American marines served in the American Revolutionary War, but from 1798 to 1942, the Marine Corps followed a racially discriminatory policy of denying African Americans the opportunity to serve.
-The Marine Corps was the last of the services to recruit African Americans, and its own history page acknowledges that it was a presidential order that "forced the Corps, despite objections from its leadership, to begin recruiting African American Marines in 1942..It accepted them as recruits into segregated all-black units.
+In 1776 and 1777, a dozen African American Marines served in the American Revolutionary War, but from 1798 to 1942, the Marine Corps followed a racially discriminatory policy of denying African Americans the opportunity to serve.
+The Marine Corps was the last of the services to recruit African Americans, and its own history page acknowledges that it was a presidential order that "forced the Corps, despite objections from its leadership, to begin recruiting African American Marines in 1942.
+It accepted them as recruits into segregated all-black units.
 For the next few decades, the incorporation of black troops was not widely accepted within the Corps, nor was desegregation smoothly or quickly achieved.
-The integration of non-white Marine Corps personnel proceeded in stages from segregated battalions in 1942, to unified training in 1949, and finally full integration in 1960.
+The integration of African American Marines proceeded in stages from segregated battalions in 1942, to unified training in 1949, and finally full integration in 1960.

-Today the Marine Corps is a desegregated force, made up of marines of all races working and fighting alongside each other.
-As of 2020, African Americans are currently underrepresented in the Marine Corps as compared to their overall percentage of the U.S. population.
-Concurrently, the Marine Corps is the only service where Hispanics are overrepresented per the same metric.
+While racial segregation was in place, African American Marines were trained at a separate training base than their white counter part.
+The location that facilitated the training of African American Marines was called Montford Point.
+Black recruits were trained here from 1942 to 1949; 20,000 African Americans were trained during this period.
+In 1974, Montford Point was renamed Camp Gilbert H. Johnson, to honor one of the first Black Marines, Sgt.
+Maj.
+Gilbert “Hashmark” Johnson.

+The Marine Corps today is a fully integrated force, with Marines of all racial and ethnic backgrounds serving together.

 Rank structure

-As in the rest of the United States Armed Forces (excluding the Air Force and Space Force, which do not currently appoint warrant officers), Marine Corps ranks fall into one of three categories: commissioned officer, warrant officer, and enlisted, in decreasing order of authority.
+As in the rest of the United States Armed Forces (excluding the U.S. Space Force, which does not currently appoint warrant officers), Marine Corps ranks fall into one of three categories: commissioned officer, warrant officer, and enlisted, in decreasing order of authority.
 To standardize compensation, each rank is assigned a pay grade.